 While many of the monuments introduced in the early years of the Park adhered to the 1873 policy, exceptions increased in the latter years of the 19th century.
 Changing conceptions of public art and commemoration influenced the nature and design of sculpture and statuary in the Park through much of the 20th century until the 1960s.
 In that decade, the growing historic preservation movement on a national and local level influenced a renewed emphasis on and appreciation of the Park’s original design and purpose, and focused public attention on its preservation.
 With the Park’s designation as both a national and local landmark, the addition of any new elements would come under much greater scrutiny and review, with a presumption against permitting the introduction of anything inconsistent with the Park’s original design and purpose.
 In the more than half-century since, prominent new monuments commemorating Frederick Douglass and Duke Ellington have been established at plazas adjacent to the major entrances at the northern corners of the Park, but no new monuments have been introduced within the Park proper.

-After the City agreed that it was important to commemorate Stanton and Anthony and the woman suffrage movement, it also agreed to contemplate introducing a monument in Central Park for the first time since the Park was designated a landmark.
-That decision was made in light of the unique consideration that there are no representations of women — who make up over half of the population — in New York’s flagship park.
+After the City agreed that it was important to commemorate the woman suffrage movement, it also agreed to contemplate introducing a monument in Central Park for the first time since the Park was designated a landmark.
+That decision was made in light of the unique consideration that there are no representations of women—who make up over half of the population—in New York’s flagship park.
 New York’s public art collection includes only five statues of historical women.
 Central Park’s collection of public art includes representations of fictional and allegorical women and monuments by women artists, but no statues of actual women.

 The City and the Conservancy initially proposed a location on the perimeter, in accordance with Central Park’s historic policies, so that the statue would be more visible and connected to the urban fabric.
 The City and the Conservancy also evaluated the Mall, the other traditional location for commemorative statues.
 In the section known as Literary Walk, they identified a space where the placement of a new monument would be consistent with the design and purpose of the Mall as well as the siting of the other monuments in the area.